 Heat and Thermodynamics

-- Thermal expansion of solids, liquids and gases and their specific heats, relationship between Cp and Cv for gases, first and second laws of thermodynamics , Carnot cycle, efficiency of heat engines.
+- Thermal expansion of solids, liquids, and gasses and their specific heats, the relationship between Cp and Cv for gasses, first and second laws of thermodynamics, Carnot cycle, the efficiency of heat engines.
 Transference of heat; thermal conductivity; black body radiations, Kirchoff’s law, Wein’s Law, Stefan’s law of radiation and Newton’s law of cooling

-- Electric current: Cells-primary and secondary, grouping of cells; resistance and specific resistivity and its temperature dependence.
+- Electric current: Cells-primary and secondary, a grouping of cells; resistance and specific resistivity and its temperature dependence.
 Ohm’s law, Kirchoff’s Law.
-Series and parallel circuits; Wheatstone’s bridge and potentiometer with their applications.
+Series and parallel circuits; Wheatstone’s bridge and a potentiometer with their applications.

-- Heating effects of current, electric power, concept of thermoelectricity-Seebeck effect and thermocouple; chemical effect of current- Faraday’s laws of electrolysis.
-Magnetic effects: Oersted’s experiment, Biot Savert’s law, magnetic field due to straight wire, circular loop and solenoid, force on a moving charge in a uniform magnetic field(Lorentz force),forces and torques on a current carrying conductor in a magnetic field, force between current carrying wires, moving coil galvanometer and conversion to ammeter and voltmeter.
+- Heating effects of current, electric power, the concept of thermoelectricity-Seebeck effect and thermocouple; chemical effect of current- Faraday’s laws of electrolysis.
+Magnetic effects: Oersted’s experiment, Biot Sievert’s law, magnetic field due to straight wire, circular loop and solenoid, force on a moving charge in a uniform magnetic field(Lorentz force),forces and torques on a current-carrying conductor in a magnetic field, force between current carrying wires, moving coil galvanometer and conversion to ammeter and voltmeter.

-- Magnetostatics: Bar magnet, magnetic field, lines of force, torque on a bar magnet in a magnetic field, earth’s magnetic field; para, dia and ferro magnetism, magnetic induction, magnetic susceptibility.
+- Magnetostatics: Bar magnet, magnetic field, lines of force, the torque on a bar magnet in a magnetic field, earth’s magnetic field; para, dia and ferromagnetism, magnetic induction, magnetic susceptibility.

 Electromagnetic Induction and Electromagnetic Waves